Securing Lasting Weight Loss Post-Tummy Tuck: Facts, Figures, and Real-Life Successes

-A before-and-after comparison of a woman's body where both images have her wearing a grey bra and black underwear although the left image shows her at a higher body fat percentage and pudge and the image on the right shows the same woman but with a flatter tummy and less excess skin since she achieved her goal to lose weight after a tummy tuck.
+The before-and-after comparison of a woman's body shows her wearing a grey bra and black underwear in both images, but the left image depicts her at a higher body fat percentage with some pudge, while the right image shows the same woman with a flatter tummy and less excess skin, indicating that she achieved her goal of shedding pounds after a tummy tuck.

-Many people who get an abdominoplasty–the formal name of a tummy tuck–are likely wondering if it’s common to lose weight after a tummy tuck, how much weight can be lost through the removal of excess skin and how to keep the recently removed fat from coming back.9
+Many people who get an abdominoplasty–the formal name of a tummy tuck–are likely wondering if it’s common to slim down after a tummy tuck, how much weight can be lost through the removal of excess skin and how to keep the recently removed fat from coming back.1

 Those considering this procedure have often already lost a considerable amount of weight and want to have their loose skin removed with a tummy tuck, so we’ll cover post-tummy tuck weight loss strategies and how to lose even more fat after the procedure–and keep it off.